Every time you communicate, you’re either adding value, or taking up space.

 Yet there’s another way to communicate— one that’s based on the way in which your personality is most likely to add value.

-Your Fascinate Profile is the way in which you are most likely to add distinct value.
+The Fascinate Test reveals the way in which you are most likely to add distinct value.
+Log into your account and revisit your Profile today.

 Hi Adam, Mystique people communicate WITH care, meaning that they think before speaking.
 Mystique personalities tend to be highly analytical, and their highest value often doesn't reside in showing grand outpours of emotion.
 (That's more of Passion's forte.)